omnibenchmark-renku/contributed-project-templates/omnibench-dataset/README.md

 - `feature_{{ name }}.json`: a JSON file created from the features metadata of your dataset (e.g. `rowData`) with the first column containing non-duplicated ENSEMBL IDs of the genes.
 Other columns can optionally be added for example gene symbols etc.

-- `meta_{{ name }}.json`: a JSON file created from the cells metadata of your dataset (e.g. `cowData`) with the first column containing non-duplicated barcodes assigned to the cells.
+- `meta_{{ name }}.json`: a JSON file created from the cells metadata of your dataset (e.g. `colData`) with the first column containing non-duplicated barcodes assigned to the cells.
 Other columns can optionally be added for example sample, condition, patient, etc.

 - `data:info_{{ name }}.json`: a dataset metadata file with at least, a *link*, *tissue*, *description* and *note* fields (see the first lines of `{{ name }}.R`).